ziqimu/Independent-Project-Multinomial-Logistic-Regression/README.md

 | **Super**    | -417.22644  | -70.021861 | 7.311421 |
 | **Hyper**    | -79.76816   | 7.189164  | 7.915531 |

-We use confusion matrix and get an accuracy of 1.
+The confusion matrix gets an accuracy of 1.

 ## Tools
 <div>